How to run ASP.NET Core Web Application as a service on Linux without reverse proxy, no NGINX or Apache

 The end goal is to serve ASP.NET Core directly via the built-in Kestrel webserver over port 80/443.

-To learn how to run .NET Core services (non web stuff) on Linux, check out "How to run a .NET Core as a service using Systemd on Linux"
+To learn how to run .NET services (non-web stuff) on Linux, check out how to run .NET Console app as a service using Systemd on Linux.

 - Red Hat Enterprise Linux (or a compatible Unix based OS)

-- .NET Core 3.1 installed (Get started instructions from Red Hat)
+- .NET 6 installed (Get started instructions from Red Hat)

 - Sudo privileges

-This walkthrough should work for most .NET Core supported Linux distributions, not just RHEL.
+This walkthrough should work for most .NET supported Linux distributions, not just RHEL, albeit with small modifications.
+This tutorial should also work for older versions of .NET too.

 Run ASP.NET Core using Systemd #